-Annual Incentive Bonus: Executive officers have the opportunity to earn an annual incentive bonus up to a predetermined percentage of base salary based on the Company's overall ranking in the Davenport & Company, LLC Community Bank Report of fifty-four Virginia banks.
-The factors considered in the overall evaluation are profitability, liquidity, asset quality and capital.
-The Company must achieve a ranking of at least twenty-seven (27) in order for executives to receive a 1.00% of base salary payout.
-Should the Company rank third or better overall, the payout is 5.00% of base salary.
-In addition to promoting the achievement of company performance goals, the bonus is designed to align the interests of senior management into a common objective.
+Annual Incentive Bonus: Executive officers have the opportunity to earn an annual incentive bonus up to a predetermined percentage of base salary.
+For 2012, the annual incentive plan was comprised of two components: (1) the Company's overall ranking in the Davenport & Company, LLC Community Bank Report of fifty Virginia banks and (2) the attainment of 2012 Company performance goals.

+The factors considered in the overall ranking of the first component of the incentive plan are profitability, liquidity, asset quality and capital.
+The Company must achieve a ranking of at least thirty (30) for executives to receive a 3.00% of base salary payout.
+Should the Company rank fifth or better overall, the payout is 13.00% of base salary.
+The Company's final ranking in the Community Bank Report is not yet available.
+The Company performance goals that were a part of the second component of the 2012 annual incentive were net income, net loan growth, non-maturity deposits growth, non-interest income from operations and net interest margin.
+All or a portion of the second component could be paid upon the attainment of singular goals, achievement of every goal was not required.
+Each of the goals was given an equal weighting and the maximum payment for the Company performance component of the plan is 5.00%.
+Four of the five Company performance goals were attained for 2012 and a payout of 4.00% of executive base salary is expected for the attainment of 2012 Company performance goals.

 Equity Compensation: The Compensation Committee may provide equity compensation to executive officers through long-term stock awards.
 Equity compensation has been made to executive officers in the form of restricted stock, which is both time and performance based.
 The time based shares vest over a three year period whereby the executive receives one-third of the shares on the anniversary of the grant date if that executive is employed on the anniversary date.
-The performance based shares granted in 2010 vest over a one year period whereby the executive may receive a portion or all of the shares on the one year anniversary of the grant date if the Company achieves a targeted performance, provided that the executive is employed on the anniversary date.
+The performance based shares granted in 2012 vest over a one year period whereby the executive may receive a portion or all of the shares on the one year anniversary of the grant date if the Company achieves a targeted performance, provided that the executive is employed on the anniversary date.

 The goal of the Compensation Committee in granting equity compensation is to directly link an executive's compensation opportunities with shareholder value creation.
-The multi-year vesting of stock awards focuses executive officers on consistent long-term growth in shareholder value and requires executive officers to remain employed for extended periods to receive the full benefit of the awards
+The multi-year vesting of stock awards focuses executive officers on consistent long-term growth in shareholder value and requires executive officers to remain employed for extended periods to receive the full benefit of the awards.